Uelinje/process-risk-analytics/README.md

 - Integration with enterprise BI tools

 ---
+> Note: A lightweight logistic regression model was added as a validation step to support exploratory insights.
+The project intentionally prioritizes interpretability over predictive optimization.

 ## 📎 Author Note
 This project is designed to demonstrate **corporate-ready analytics thinking**, combining process understanding with data-driven decision support.